ChacaS0/tempest/README.md

 > tempest init
 ```

-This will generate a ``~/.tempestcf`` file.
+This will generate a ``.tempestcf`` file in ``$HOME/.tempest``.
 It will hold the list of all the temp directories.

-> If there is an issue and the file can't be created somehow, you can still create it at its default location: ``$HOME/.tempestcf`` and leave it empty for now.
+> If there is an issue and the file can't be created somehow, you can still create it at its default location: ``$HOME/.tempest/.tempestcf`` and leave it empty for now.

-This will also generate a ``~/.tempest.yaml`` file.
+This will also generate a ``$HOME/.tempest/.tempest.yaml`` file.
 It will hold the configuration of **TEMPest**.

-> If there is an issue and the file can't be created somehow, you can still crate it at its default location: ``$HOME/.tempest.yaml`` with default content:
+> If there is an issue and the file can't be created somehow, you can still crate it at its default location: ``$HOME/.tempest/.tempest.yaml`` with default content:
 ```yaml
 duration: 5
 auto-mode: false